ROGR3/Kohut/Readme.md

 Good Job!
 You should have your text written inside contribution graph on your main page.

+> **Warning!**
+Kohut is not supposed to spam GitHub servers or harass someone.
+Please do not abuse it that way.
+It's use case is only for fun and aesthetics.

 ## How does it work?
 Basicly Kohut takes initialized repo and create a file called *fileName*.
 Then kohut makes changes in it *(concretly rewrites random number)* and assign commit date to a date mapped from a [letters hashmap](./letters.json).

+## Future features?
+I will try to implement more features in future.

+Planned features:
+* reversed option (reverse the text colors)
+* more letters/numbers/languages (currently supports only A-Z and 0-9)
+* some sort of image mapping maybe

+This project is open-source, feel free to contribute.